harvard-dce/zoom-recording-ingester/README.md

 1. Run `invoke test` to confirm the installation.
 1. (Optional) run `invoke -l` to see a list of all available tasks + descriptions.

+#### Google sheets setup

+1. Fill in google sheets environment variables `GSHEETS_DOC_ID` and `GSHEETS_SHEET_NAME`
+1. Follow the instructions to set up gsheets authentication via a google account.
+You need to generate a `credentials.json` file and store it locally in the project folder.
+You do not need to generate the token yourself, Zoom Ingester setup will do this for you using the `credentials.json` file.
+1. The first time that you create the stack you must log into your google account in the browser in order to authenticate the initial token.

 #### deployment

 1. Make sure your s3 bucket for packaged lambda code exists.
 The